 The Omnibus Budget Reconciliation Act (OBRA) of 1990 require(s) state Medicaid programs to have a drug utilization review (DUR) program consisting of prospective DUR, retrospective DUR, and an educational program.
 The membership of the DUR Board shall include health care professionals who have recognized knowledge and expertise in one or more of the following: 1) The clinically appropriate prescribing of covered outpatient drugs; 2) The clinically appropriate dispensing and monitoring of covered outpatient drugs; 3) Drug use review, evaluation, and intervention; 4) Medical quality assurance.
 The goal of the DUR program is to ensure appropriate medication therapy, while permitting appropriate professional judgment to individualize medication therapy.

 In Iowa, the DUR Board is referred to as the Iowa Medicaid DUR Commission.
-The Iowa DUR Commission is comprised of four Iowa Licensed physicians and four Iowa Licensed pharmacists who serve up to two, four-year terms, as well as a representative from the Department of Human Services (DHS) and a representative from one Managed Care Organization.
+The Iowa DUR Commission is comprised of four Iowa Licensed physicians and four Iowa Licensed pharmacists who serve up to three, four-year terms, as well as a representative from the Department of Human Services (DHS) and a representative from one Managed Care Organization.
 The Commission meets on the first Wednesday four months of the year (August, November, February, and May) in Des Moines.
 Meetings are scheduled from 9:30 a.m. to 1:30 p.m.
 The Iowa DUR Commission is a recommending body to the DHS on drug therapy including proDUR, drug prior authorization, coverage of medications and administrative and billing procedures.

 The DUR Commission is currently seeking a Pharmacist who serve Medicaid members to join the committee.
-Any Pharmacist interested in serving in this capacity should send a resume or curriculum vitae, as well as a letter indicating their interest to Pamela Smith at the email address shown below.
+Any Physician or Pharmacist interested in serving in this capacity should send a resume or curriculum vitae, as well as a letter indicating their interest to Pamela Smith at the email address shown below.
 Candidates that would like more information about the Commission or who would like to speak to a present Commissioner are encouraged to call.

 Pamela Smith, R.Ph.